uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 ```

 An important operator to know if you plan to work with `undefined` is the nullish coalescing operator `??`.
-This operator takes two values and checks if the left-hand side is `undefined` (or `null`—a value that we will not pay much attention to).
+This operator takes two values and checks whether the left-hand side is `undefined` or `null`.
+We will not focus much on `null` in this book.
-If the left value is `undefined` (or `null`), the nullish coalescing operator evaluates the expression to the right-hand side, otherwise it returns the left-hand side:
+If the left-hand side is `undefined` or `null`, the operator evaluates to the right-hand side.
+Otherwise, it returns the left-hand side:

 ```js
 console.log(undefined ??
 1); // 1